Oxfam-Data-Insight-Netninjas-ODIN/oxfam-giftaid-logger-enhanced/README.md

 # oxfam-giftaid-logger-enhanced

-This is a continuation of project one.
+This is a continuation of project one. - please read further to see the proposed changes to each section.

 # User requirements